-Brown-Forman Corporation BF.B has reported fourth-quarter fiscal 2020 results, wherein earnings missed the Zacks Consensus Estimate but sales beat the same.
-Driven by the unprecedented impacts of the ongoing coronavirus outbreak, the company did not provide guidance for fiscal 2021.
+Brown-Forman Corporation BF.B has reported fourth-quarter fiscal 2021 results, wherein earnings missed the Zacks Consensus Estimate and declined year over year.
+However, sales beat the consensus mark and improved year over year.

 BrownForman Corporation Price, Consensus and EPS Surprise